 Please join us for our Beyond the Books Tour!

 Our Beyond the Books events are designed to give parents, community members, and prospective new families insight into our mission and hear from real Bradford students who are the future leaders of our community.
 We encourage all parents to attend a tour and think about bringing someone you know who may benefit from hearing about the life-shaping work that happens here everyday.

-Our next scheduled tour is Thursday, September 25th at 8:30 am on our Lower School campus at 97 Oxford Avenue.
+Our next scheduled tour on Thursday, February 26th at 8:30 am on our Lower School campus at 97 Oxford Avenue.
 We hope to see you at a tour soon!